evannetwork/evannetwork.github.io/index.md

 #### [Packaged DApps](https://evannetwork.github.io/dapps/basics)

-Packaged Distributed Applications (DApps) on the evan.network are designed to ease the development process on the blockchain.
+Packaged Distributed Applications (DApps) on the evan.network are designed to ease the development process on the blockchain by loading all dependencies for you.

 #### [Customized Namespaces](https://evannetwork.github.io/doc/namespaces)